OpenFreeEnergy/openfreeenergy.github.io/_team/joshhorton.md

 github: jthorton
 scholar: citations?user=qmngJQsAAAAJ&hl=en
 blurb: >-
   Josh received his Ph.D from the University of Newcastle in the Cole group.
-His research is focused on developing bespoke atomistic models based on highly accurate quantum chemical calculations to aid in efficient computer-aided drug design and has a track record of encapsulating these workflows in open-source software.
+His research focused on developing bespoke atomistic models based on highly accurate quantum chemical calculations to aid in efficient computer-aided drug design and has a track record of encapsulating these workflows in open-source software.
 order: 1